minhhienvo368/GNT-Arai2.31_challenges_Hien/README.md

 This is my assignment submition repo for the Becode AI Bootcampt courses.

-My challenges is about ...
+My challenges is about accomplishing some of interesting challenges from bunch of assignment in Python_challenges folder.

+I selected Pangram and Binary challenges.